*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Gloriès is a renovated outdoor mall (2017) right next to the vintage Encants Market and the DHUB Museum.
 It has 89 shops and 39 restaurants including Carrefour, HEMA, FNAC, and Uniqlo.
 It also has a cinema and a beautiful and modern food court called El Mercat.
 Avinguda Diagonal, 208, 08018 Barcelona

-Diagonal Mar is indoor and by the sea and is considered one of the best shopping centers in Barcelona.
+Diagonal Mar Shopping Centre is indoor and by the sea and is considered one of the best shopping centers in Barcelona.
 Stores include Alcampo, Levis, Media Markt, Nike Store, and Sephora.
 It also has a cinema and an outdoor restaurant patio area with an impressive playground.
-It also has a brand-spanking new play area for kids called Mar de Jocs – it looks cool!
+It also has a brand-spanking-new play area for kids called Mar de Jocs – it looks cool!
 Avinguda Diagonal, 3, 08019 Barcelona

-Las Arenas is one of the most picturesque shopping centres in Barcelona.
+Las Arenas Shopping Centre is one of the most picturesque shopping centres in Barcelona.
 It’s a former bullring (bullfighting is banned here in Catalonia) in Plaça Espanya.
 It’s bound to give you some vertigo as its five levels high!
+The shop choices could use some improvement (there’s not even a Zara here), but you do have FNAC, Desigual, and the FC Barcelona shop.
 Head to the rooftop for a spectacular 360º panoramic view of Barcelona, including the Museu Nacional de Catalunya and Plaça Espanya.
 Gran Via de les Corts Catalanes, 373 – 385, 08015 Barcelona

 If you’re wondering what happened to Pedralbes Center, it closed in 2018.